Diversity At Wheaton

 In responding to a bias incident, Wheaton seeks to provide redress for the alleged targeted individual, to provide a fair process for the alleged offender, to protect the campus community from the threat of such incident and to address the nature of the incident and its impact on individuals and groups within the Wheaton community and the community at large.

 - Seek Personal Support.
-Members of the Student Affairs and Residential Life staffs, the Counseling Center and the Public Safety Department staff can provide the targeted individual or group with information, personal support and available college resources.
+Members of the Student Affairs and Residential Life staffs, the Counseling Center, the Center for Social Justice and Community Impact, and the Public Safety Department staff can provide the targeted individual or group with information, personal support and available college resources.

-- Seek advice from a member of the Student Affairs, Residential Life, Student Involvement, Leadership & Involvement (SAIL), or Public Safety staffs.
+- Seek advice from a member of the Student Affairs, Residential Life, Student Involvement, Leadership & Involvement (SAIL), the Center for Social Justice and Community Impact, or Public Safety staffs.
 A member of the staff will review informal and formal options with the targeted person, who will always be kept informed of any action to be taken.

-- Confront the offender.
+- Mediated conversation.
 The Student Affairs and Residential Life staffs can assist a targeted individual in confronting the person she/he is accusing if this is an option that he/she wants to consider.
 Such meetings are only appropriate if both parties agree and will occur in the presence of a member of the Student Affairs or Residential Life staffs.

 Other forms of response to a bias incident by the Wheaton community include community awareness initiatives such as campus speak outs, postering and community canvassing, candlelight vigils, letter writing campaigns, campus speakers and bias awareness programming.